pocomane/brewed-in-the-apocalypse/bita.md

 The scenarist moves need strong creative effort.
 Here you found some clues to use as inspiration when you have do invent something and have no ideas.
 They are quite general, and must be adapted to the situation.
-Most of them can be declined both as irrevocable evolution, and as possible future troubles.
+Most of them can be declined both as irrevocable evolution for the __Make the worst happen__, and as possible future troubles for the __Tell imminent troubles__.

 - Separate them.
 - Put them together.